-The Björn Borg trademark was registered in the late 1980s and established in the Swedish fashion market in the first half of the 1990s.
-Since then, operations have grown strongly, including through new product areas and geographical markets.
+The Björn Borg trademark was registered in the late 1980s and established in the Swedish apparel market in the first half of the 1990s.
+Since then operations have grown strongly, including through new product areas and geographical markets.

-The brand stands increasesingly on its own merits, distinct from Björn Borg the person, and a growing share of consumers associate the name with the brand’s products rather than Björn Borg himself.
-At the same time, Björn Borg’s legacy as a tennis player and his celebrity status off the court is the brand’s heritage and still provides a strong platform for international expansion.
+The brand increasingly stands on its own merits, distinct from Björn Borg the person, and a growing share of consumers associate the name with the brand’s products rather than Björn Borg himself.
+At the same time, Björn Borg’s legacy as a tennis player and his celebrity status off the court are the brand’s roots and still provide a strong platform for international expansion.

-Today, the brand has a distinctive identity and a strong position in established markets in its dominant product area, underwear, while newer markets are in a start-up stage.
-In its business plan, Björn Borg has an explicit goal to be a leader in sports fashion, and has therefore decided to focus on design and production of sports apparel.
+Today the brand has a distinctive identity and strong position in established markets in its dominant product area, underwear, while newer markets are in a startup stage.
+In its business plan, Björn Borg has an explicit goal to be a leader in sports fashion and has therefore decided to focus more on the design and production of sports apparel.

 With five product areas and sales in around 20 markets – mature as well as new and with different conditions and preferences – consistent, long-term branding is essential.

 The Björn Borg brand is profiled through innovative marketing activities.
 The strategy is to build the brand and drive sales consistently over the long term.
-To achieve cost efficiency and broad impact, the Group focuses on integrated campaigns and activities mainly in spreadable channels such as PR, events and digital media, but also trade shows, fashion shows and Point of Sale displays.
+To achieve cost efficiencies and broad impact, the Group focuses on integrated campaigns and activities mainly in spreadable channels such as PR, events and digital media, but also trade shows, fashion shows and point of sale.

-PR activities and events are important components in the mix of channels used in Björn Borg’s integrated campaigns.
-Background material and guidelines are produced centrally as part of the marketing packages distributors have access to, while detailed planning and implementation are left to each market.
+PR activities and events are an important component in the mix of channels used in Björn Borg’s integrated campaigns.
+Background material and guidelines are produced centrally as part of the marketing packages that distributors have access to, while detailed planning and implementation are left to each market.

-Social media have continued to grow in importance to the interaction between Björn Borg and consumers- The company sees these channels as both vital and cost-effective for branding and sales promotions.
+Social media have continued to grow in importance to the interaction between Björn Borg and consumers.
+The company sees these channels as vital and cost-effective for branding and sales promotions.

-The Björn Borg stores fill an important role as a marketing channel and to display the brand and current campaigns.
+The Björn Borg stores fill an important role as a marketing channel and for exposure the brand and current campaigns.

-During the year Björn Borg continued to position itself in sports apparel through several campaigns, events and PR activities.
+During the year Björn Borg continued to position itself in sports apparel through a number of campaigns, events and PR activities.
 The benefits of exercise were underscored in all activities during the year.